Taogunbiyi/NHS-Scotland-Cancer-Waiting-Times-Performance-and-Health-Board-Analysis/README.md

 The key analytical question for this project is:

 "How does cancer waiting-time performance vary across NHS Scotland, health boards and cancer pathways, and where are the greatest areas of underperformance"?

+# Project Objectives

+The project aims to provide insight into these business questions:

+1. What is the overall NHS Scotland cancer waiting-time performance?

+2. How does 31-day performance compare with 62-day performance?

+3. Which health boards meet the 95% standard?

+4. Which health boards show persistent underperformance?

+5. Which cancer types have the longest waits?

+6. How do median and maximum waits differ?

+7. How does eligible referral volume change over time?

+8. Does performance change materially across quarters?

+9. Where should operational teams investigate further?

+10. How can the dashboard support continuous performance monitoring?